Please view these information tabs to learn more about a Mason Sullivan Clock Movement

 Mechanical Clock Movement Wear

 Mechanical clock movement wears out after years go by because the oil turns solid.
 With age, the mechanical clock movement's oil solidifies and becomes black and sticky.
 By the time 20 or 30 years go by, the oil has solidified and is creating wear on the brass plates of the movement.
 So, when this happens, the clock movement will not run correctly.
 This is when the movement will need a cleaning at least, or be replaced.
-Of course, a brand new movement is always your best option.
+Of course, a brand new movement is always the best option.

 What wear and where

-Look at your old clock movement, and see holes in the brass plates where there are small pivot arbors sticking into these holes.
+Look at the old clock movement, and see holes in the brass plates where there are small pivot arbors sticking into these holes.
 These pivots are what the gears of the clock ride upon and as the pivots spin in the solidified oil, this makes the holes oblong instead of round.
 With the pivot holes oblong, the holes are pinching the pivots and creating resistance in the gear train.
 With the solidified oil and the pinched pivots, the clock will eventually stop working or chiming.

 Invisible clock movement wear